 My boyfriend (45, white, cop) and I (together 5+ years) live together (1+ year) and I’m discovering that he is resistant to my suggestions when it comes to training our dogs.

 I hired a trainer when they were younger and go for refresher training every now and then (he doesn’t participate) and it’s really helpful.
-Our dogs are strong and since I do most of their care and walks alone, I need all the help I can get.
+Our dogs are strong as we feed them puppy raw food from the day since we bought them and since I do most of their care and walks alone, I need all the help I can get.

 When we walk the dogs together, I’ll make suggestions on how he can better control one of them and he gets tense with me.
 I’ve started asking “would you like to see what the trainer taught me that works?” so that he has a choice and doesn’t feel like I’m telling him what to do, but he resents that too.

 I’ve explained that it’s really helpful for us to walk the dogs in the same manner (using the same training), because I’m not strong enough to control them on my own the way he can and he seemed to understand, but still seems to resent me speaking up and critiques my methods all the time.
 When explain my methods, he does the “hey don’t jump all over me,” but I don’t think I’m jumping.